KabeloBolaane/interview/README.md

 # Model View Approach

-A recycle view  is used to display the popular post from the NYT Timese Endpoint , an Adapter & Model to partially load data
+A recycle view  is used to display the popular post from the NYT Times Endpoint , an Adapter & Model to partially load data

 # Pull to refresh

-This library is used to pull and sync popular news between app and the endpoint
+This library is used to pull and sync popular news between app and the endpoint and display as per user interaction